Making Important Decisions TogetherTeens Parents

 5) Plan Ahead

-Help your teen think ahead about situations in which decision-making might be more difficult, such as in emotional situations or when peers are present.
+Help your teen think ahead about scenarios in which decision-making might be more difficult, such as in stressful situations or when peers are present.
 These are times when teens may be more likely to act on emotion instead of thinking things through more carefully.
-When they enter a challenging setting with a thoughtful plan already in place they may be more likely to make wiser decisions in the heat of the moment.
+When they enter a challenging setting with a thoughtful plan already in place they’ll be more likely to make good decisions in the heat of the moment.

 How to Let Your Teen be the Expert